prophesee-ai/openeb/README.md

 permanently, you should add the previous command in your ~/.bashrc)

 *Note* that since OpenEB 3.0.0, Prophesee camera plugins are included in the OpenEB repository, so you don't need to perform any extra step to install them.
+If you are using a third-party camera, you need to install the plugin provided by the camera vendor and specify the location of the plugin using the `MV_HAL_PLUGIN_PATH` environment variable.

 To get started with OpenEB, you can download some [sample recordings](https://docs.prophesee.ai/stable/datasets.html) and visualize them with [metavision_viewer](https://docs.prophesee.ai/stable/metavision_sdk/modules/driver/guides/viewer.html#chapter-sdk-driver-samples-viewer)